natcap/invest.users-guide/source/seasonal_water_yield.rst

 Data needs
 ==========

-This section outlines the specific data used by the model.
-See Appendix 1 for additional information on data sources and pre-processing.
-Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
-This will help with file type, folder structure and table formatting. *Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.* Raster inputs may have different cell sizes, and they will be resampled to match the cell size of the DEM.
+Raster inputs may have different cell sizes, and they will be resampled to match the cell size of the DEM.
 Therefore, all model results will have the same cell size as the DEM.

 - **Workspace** (required).
 Folder where model outputs will be written.
 Make sure that there is ample disk space, and write permissions are correct.